 I’ve walked around this little nook of Soho a few times and never stumbled across this gem.

-But if you get a chance, I can’t recommend Sophie’s Steakhouse enough.
+But if you get a chance, I can’t recommend Sophie’s Soho enough.

 Housed inside a former sex cinema and nightclub, the venue is pretty spectacular.

 Think high ceilings, raw red brick, pipes showing and a buzzing atmosphere.